leeoniya/uPlot/README.md

 ## 📈 μPlot

-An [exceptionally fast](#performance), tiny ([< 20 KB min](https://github.com/leeoniya/uPlot/tree/master/dist/uPlot.iife.min.js)) time series & line chart _(MIT Licensed)_
+An [fast](#performance), tiny ([< 25 KB min](https://github.com/leeoniya/uPlot/tree/master/dist/uPlot.iife.min.js)) time series & line chart _(MIT Licensed)_

 ---
 ### Introduction

-μPlot is a [fast, memory-efficient](#performance) [time series](https://en.wikipedia.org/wiki/Time_series) & line chart based on [Canvas 2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D); from a cold start it can create an interactive chart containing 150,000 data points in 50ms, scaling linearly at ~4,000 pts/ms. In addition to fast initial render, the zooming and cursor performance is by far the best of any similar charting lib; at < 20 KB, it's likely the smallest and fastest time series plotter that doesn't make use of [context-limited](https://bugs.chromium.org/p/chromium/issues/detail?id=771792) WebGL shaders or WASM, both of which have much higher startup cost and code size.
+μPlot is a [fast, memory-efficient](#performance) [time series](https://en.wikipedia.org/wiki/Time_series) & line chart based on [Canvas 2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D); from a cold start it can create an interactive chart containing 150,000 data points in 50ms, scaling linearly at ~4,000 pts/ms. In addition to fast initial render, the zooming and cursor performance is by far the best of any similar charting lib; at < 25 KB, it's likely the smallest and fastest time series plotter that doesn't make use of [context-limited](https://bugs.chromium.org/p/chromium/issues/detail?id=771792) WebGL shaders or WASM, both of which have much higher startup cost and code size.

 <h3 align="center">166,650 point bench: <a href="https://leeoniya.github.io/uPlot/bench/uPlot.html">https://leeoniya.github.io/uPlot/bench/uPlot.html</a></h3>